-New Residential Building Permits: May Count Rises, But Less Than Forecast
+New Residential Building Permits: June Count Beats Forecast

 by Doug Short

-The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for April new residential building permits.
-Revisions were made back to January of 2014.
+The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for June new residential building permits.

 Here is the opening of this morning's monthly report: